hrishikeshk/cppRestWebUI/Readme.txt

 		type DBScript.sql | sqlite3.exe Market.db

-4. Copy the generated file 'Market.db' to the Visual studio project directory (alongside 'cppRestWebUI.vcxproj').
+4. Copy the generated file 'Market.db' to the Visual studio project directory (alongside '.vcxproj' file so that the application finds it in the current directory).

 Configuration and preparing source:
 ----------------------------------